bengfarrell/rgf-blog/content/blog/2008-08-11-travelogue-whirligig-adventure.md

 ![Putt Putt of Wilson](http://s3.amazonaws.com/thegourmez-wpmedia/2008/08/whirligig-adventure-012.jpg "Putt Putt of Wilson")

-Putt Putt of Wilson is about twice the size of our basement, but I’ve yet to come across a course I haven’t enjoyed playing.Ben won by a stroke.
+Putt Putt of Wilson is about twice the size of our basement, but I’ve yet to come across a course I haven’t enjoyed playing.
+Ben won by a stroke.
 Someday, I will reclaim the crown.

 To find the whirligigs, we drove down the long country road, Wiggins Mill.
 You know you’ve reached them once you see giant metal structures loom over the side of the road.We turned onto the next street after sighting them and parked by the gate on the right.
 As long as the gate is open, visitors are welcome to come in and admire the whirligigs.
 This is the first view once in the park area.